F2Wang/ObjectDatasetTools/README.md

 ## Installation

-[Installation](doc/installation.md) of this repository has been tested on a fresh install of Ubuntu 16.04 with Python 2.7, but should be compatible with Python 3 as well.
+[Installation](doc/installation.md) of this repository has been tested on a fresh install of Ubuntu 16.04 with Python 3.
 Installations on a wide range of intel realsense drivers and their python wrappers are included.

 ## Create dataset on customized items